 - 2 drops of essential oils (lemon or lemon grass oil)

-Spray the cleaning solution onto the stain, then wipe it with a lint-free cloth.
+Spray the cleaning solution onto the stain, then wipe it with a lint-free or microfiber cloth.
 Wait a few seconds, then repeat if the stain is still visible.

 Making your own homemade upholstery cleaner is a great idea.
 Be sure to check your upholstery fabric with a small test area to ensure you are using ingredients that are safe for that particular fabric.
 The magic rule is to always clean a stain from the outside, working inward to stop the stain from spreading.
 Happy cleaning.